 Your regular body temperature may be higher or lower than someone else’s.
 It also changes throughout the day.
 Doctors generally consider a fever in an adult to be anything over 100.4 F on an oral thermometer and over 100.8 F on a rectal thermometer.

-If you think you’ve come into contact with the virus, or if you have symptoms, isolate yourself and check your temperature every morning and evening for at least 14 days.
+If you think you’ve come into contact with the virus, or if you have symptoms, isolate yourself and check your temperature every morning and evening for at least 10 days.
 Keep track of the readings.
-A fever is the most common symptom of COVID-19, but it’s sometimes below 100 F.
+A fever is the most common symptom of COVID-19, but it’s sometimes below 100 F. In a child, a fever is a temperature above 100 F on an oral thermometer or 100.4 F on a rectal one.

 What Does Shortness of Breath Feel Like?